Strangulating Lipomas in Horses

 Strangulated bowel is associated with circulating endotoxemia, which can be fatal.
 Also, postoperative ileus can lead to euthanasia following failed attempts at treatment to restore bowel motility.

 In the year following surgical correction of a strangulating lipoma, other complications can arise, including intra-abdominal adhesions, mesenteric stump abscesses, or stenosis of the intestinal anastomosis.
 Any of those can lead to euthanasia and a lessened long-term survival rate.
-Post-operative complications following surgery for strangulating lipoma are reported to occur in 72% of cases.
+Post-operative complications following surgery for a strangulating lipoma are reported to occur in 72% of cases.

 Take-Home Message